golemfactory/yagna-docs/yajsapi/mid-level/hello.md

 This initiates the Agreement handshake phase.
 Created Agreement is in Proposal state.
 We can pass additional options `AgreementOptions` (TODO: link to API reference).

-If the agreement is successfully created, we can accept it by:
+If the agreement is successfully created, we can confirm it by:

 ```typescript
 await agreement.confirm();